 Assume there are no attempts to reduce institutionalism.
-Instead it is allowed to grow to capacity, the situation that perhaps represents many denominations.
+Instead, it is allowed to grow to capacity, a situation that perhaps represents many denominations.
 A new denomination grows rapidly, through R1, for around 50-70 years figure 3, curve 1.
-Institutionalism also grows although its growth is delayed compared with that of the church, figure 3, curve 2.
+Institutionalism also grows, although its growth is delayed compared with that of the church, figure 3, curve 2.

-Around the 70 year mark church growth slows and reaches a peak because the effects of institutionalism, B2, have slowed the growth, allowing additions to the church to just about balance the number leaving (which includes death), figure 4.
-After that point the losses exceed the additions and the church denomination continues to decline until it is eventually extinct, figure 3.
-In reality the extinction is faster, a straight line rather than the slowing curve of figure 1, as aging becomes a factor.
+Around the 70-year mark, church growth slows and reaches a peak because the effects of institutionalism, B2, have slowed the growth, allowing additions to the church to just about balance the number leaving (which includes death), figure 4.
+After that point, the losses exceed the additions, and the church denomination continues to decline until it is eventually extinct, figure 3.
+In reality, the extinction is faster, a straight line rather than the slowing curve of figure 1, as ageing becomes a factor.
 This extinction has come about because institutionalism has been allowed to saturate at capacity, and no attempt has been made to reduce it.

 A policy is introduced whereby the church attempts to reduce institutionalism (B4) in proportion to the amount of net decline it experiences.
-That is, the policy is not enacted until decline takes place.
-The policy is allowed an average of a 30 year delay to take full effect; a high number because it needs to effect most of the denomination, not just a few parts .
+That is, the policy is not enacted until the decline takes place.
+The policy allows an average of a 30-year delay to take full effect, a high number because it needs to affect most of the denomination, not just a few parts .

-Of course the effect of the policy on halting decline depends on its effectiveness in dealing with institutional resistance.
+Of course, the effect of the policy on halting decline depends on its effectiveness in dealing with institutional resistance.
 Figure 6 shows the base case of no such policy, curve 1, compared with 3 policies of differing effectiveness, curves 2-4.
 It shows that it is possible for a declining church to get back to growth.
-However the policy should be continue to be applied with the same intensity, and not applied less just because numbers recover a bit, as in these simulations.
-Complacency in results will breed oscillations, instability and eventually decline, as many companies know to their cost.
+However, the policy should continue to be applied with the same intensity and not applied less just because numbers recover a bit, as in these simulations.
+Complacency in results will breed oscillations, instability, and eventually decline, as many companies know to their cost.

 Some of the growth from 1760 to 1900 in figure 7 was population growth, but the bulk of it was due to conversion.
 The length of the growth phase indicates that the Methodist church successfully dealt with issues of institutionalism during its early stages, especially in the transition from the first generation of leaders.
-Note a split in the 1850s and the effect of revival in 1904-5, which contrary to popular belief had considerable impact in England as well as Wales.
+Note a split in the 1850s and the effect of revival in 1904-5, which, contrary to popular belief, had a considerable impact in England as well as Wales.

-However from 1900 onwards the numbers plateaued, and then fell from the Second World War onwards, with a blip in the 1950s, probably due to Billy Graham crusades.
+However, from 1900 onwards, the numbers plateaued and then fell from the Second World War onwards, with a blip in the 1950s, probably due to the Billy Graham crusades.
 Comparing figure 7 with figure 3 it is clear that if institutionalism is one of the causes of Methodist decline, then it has not been tackled, and extinction is not far away.